thedynamiclinker/we/compilation/gods/The Origins of Satan - Who is the Devil.md

 ### The Chief Priest sentences Jesus to death, not Pontius Pilate who's a weak character who thinks Jesus was innocent
 start = 31:50
 end = 34:35

+### Pontius Pilate in history, and the origins of anti-semitism
+start = 34:00
+end = 45:11

+### The origins of the devil character as the empire that rules the world
+start = 45:11
+end = 54:30

+### Satan in Revelation
+start = 54:30
+end = 1:00:55

+### When the early fish people eventually get aligned with the Roman government, the game changes completely
+start = 54:00
+end = 54:15

+### The part of Revelation where we find the key to the bottomless pit and throw the devil into it for a thousand years but then he has to be set free for a short time
+start = 54:40
+end =